astramieri/azure-data-fundamentals/docs/module_4/azure_sql_services.md

 Transparent Data Encryption (TDE) protects Azure SQL database, Azure Synapse Analytics, and Azure SQL Managed Instance against malicious offline activities by *encrypting the data at rest*.

+## Azure Defender for SQL

+Azure Defender for SQL is a unified package for advanced SQL security capabilites for **Vulnerability Assessment** and **Advanced Threat Protection**.

 ## Azure SQL Database Firewall

 The **Azure SQL Database firewall** lets you decide which IP addresses may or may not have access to either your Azure SQL Server or your Azure SQL database.